chef-boneyard/chef-provisioning-ssh/README.md

 `chef-client -z -o vagrant::test_ssh`

-NOTE: if the second machine fails it will be a result of issues with your vagrant key.
+NOTE: if the first machine fails it will likely be a result of issues with your vagrant key.

 This will run chef-provisioning on each of the two vagrant nodes.